 About the Project

-We are inviting Girl Guides and Girl Scouts from all over the world to make friendship bracelets and send them to Sangam.
-We will then sell them in Yahdei, the name of the Sangam shop, for just 10 rupees each (this is approximately 20 US cents or 13 British pence!).
+We are inviting Girl Guides and Girl Scouts from all over the world to make friendship bracelets and to spread the Sangam Spirit!

-Why not have a bracelet-making meeting with your unit or troop?
-Make a bracelet for a friend, and then make another one to send to us here at Sangam.
-When you pass on your bracelet, you can share the Sangam Spirit by explaining why you made the bracelet.
-You can share what you have learned about Sangam or your favourite Guiding/Girl Scouting experience.
+Make a bracelet to give or sell to a friend, and then share with them something you have learned about Sangam.
+When you pass on your bracelet, you can share the Sangam Spirit by explaining why you made the bracelet, what you learned, when you hope to visit Sangam, or your favourite Sangam experience.

 We would also like to help promote WAGGGS’ Stop the Violence campaign through our

 friendship bracelet project.
 Learn about the campaign and make your bracelets in the red and green colours of the campaign.
 This will help us to keep building the whisper into a shout!